Benito Mussolini: War declared

 As World War II began, Ciano and Viscount Halifax were holding secret phone conversations.
-The British wanted Italy on their side against Germany as it had been in World War I. French government opinion was more geared towards action against Italy, as they were eager to attack Italy in Libya.
+The British wanted Italy on their side against Germany as in World War I. French government opinion was geared towards action against Italy, they were eager to attack Italy in Libya.
 In September 1939, France swung to the opposite extreme, offering to discuss issues with Italy, but as the French were unwilling to discuss Corsica, Nice and Savoy, Mussolini did not answer.
-Mussolini's Under-Secretary for War Production, Carlo Favagrossa, had estimated that Italy could not be prepared for major military operations until 1942 due to its relatively weak industrial sector compared to western Europe.
-In late November 1939, Adolf Hitler declared: "So long as the Duce lives, one can rest assured that Italy will seize every opportunity to achieve its imperialistic aims."
+Mussolini's Under-Secretary for War Production, Carlo Favagrossa, had estimated that Italy could not be prepared for major military operations until 1942 due to its relatively weak industrial sector.
+In November 1939, Adolf Hitler declared: "So long as the Duce lives, one can rest assured that Italy will seize every opportunity to achieve its imperialistic aims."

-Convinced that the war would soon be over, with a German victory looking likely at that point, Mussolini decided to enter the war on the Axis side.
-Accordingly, Italy declared war on Britain and France on 10 June 1940.
-At 6 p.m., Benito Mussolini appeared on the balcony of the Palazzo Venezia to announce that in six hours, Italy would be in a state of war with France and Britain.
+Convinced that the war would soon be over, with a German victory looking likely, Mussolini decided to enter the war on the Axis side.
+Italy declared war on Britain and France on 10 June 1940.
+At 6 p.m., Mussolini appeared on the balcony of the Palazzo Venezia to announce that in six hours, Italy would be in a state of war with France and Britain.
 After a speech explaining his motives for the decision, he concluded: "People of Italy: take up your weapons and show your tenacity, your courage and your valor."
-The Italians had no battle plans of any kind prepared.
-This caused FDR to say that "On this tenth day of June 1940, the hand that held the dagger has struck it into the back of its neighbor."
+But Mussolini had no long term plans prepared.
+This caused US president Franklin D. Roosevelt to say that "On this tenth day of June 1940, the hand that held the dagger has struck it into the back of its neighbor."
 Mussolini regarded the war against Britain and France as a life-or-death struggle between opposing ideologies—fascism and the "plutocratic and reactionary democracies of the west"—describing the war as "the struggle of the fertile and young people against the sterile people moving to the sunset; it is the struggle between two centuries and two ideas".